BePo: Dual Representation for 3D Occupancy Prediction

 The number of queries used in \ours's sparse points branch has a significant impact on the final prediction performance and the overall computation bottleneck.
 Here we conduct experiments with different numbers of queries to observe how it affects accuracy and runtime efficiency.

 The results are shown Table~\ref{tab:query}.
-We can see that reducing the number of queries results in visible improvements in frames-per-second (FPS) at inference time while also maintaining good prediction performance (only less than one point drop in mIoU) that still outperforms latest SotA methods.
-This further demonstrates the efficacy and robustness of \ours's hybrid representation.
+We can see that reducing the number of queries results in visible improvements in frames-per-second (FPS) at inference time while also maintaining good prediction performance in terms of both mIoU and RayIoU, only experiencing minor drops.
+This further demonstrates the effectiveness and robustness of \ours's dual representation.